 NIAAA has several guides and directories on its website that I&A workers may find helpful.
-Visit www.nwilaaa.org to view or download copies of these publications.
+These publications are available on our website at nwilaaa.org, under Resources > Publications page.

 I&A Person and Unit Reporting

 The I&A agency must maintain adequate records to support the type and level of I&A service provided.
 Records must exist which verify the number and type of units of service provided.
 A person served is an older individual age 60 and over (or any individual calling on an older person's behalf), a caregiver or a grandparent age 55 and older raising a grandchild.
 A person is also counted if someone calls on their behalf.